gellmr/Library-Book-Loan-system/README.md

 Or RETURN, to cancel.
 ```

-Type 'The Awakening' and press RETURN
+Type 'The Infinity' and press RETURN

 ```
-You entered The Awakening  isbn: 666
+You entered The Infinity  isbn: 333

    Press (1) to borrow this book,
    Or RETURN, to cancel.